Kassam Stadium: Opening and recent history

+New Oxford United stadium

-In January 2022 a leaked letter suggested that Oxford United were considering leaving the Kassam Stadium for proposed new stadium near Kidlington.
+In January 2022, a leaked letter suggested that Oxford United were considering leaving the Kassam Stadium for a proposed new stadium at Stratfield Brake near Kidlington.

+In February 2023, Oxford United unveiled plans to build a new 'all-electric', 16,000-seat stadium, to open in 2026, on the Triangle site in Kidlington.
+Oxfordshire County Council's cabinet had consented to lease the proposed site to the club.
+South of Kidlington roundabout, the site is between Frieze Way and Oxford Road, with proposed pedestrian access from Oxford Parkway railway station.
+In June 2024, a decision on the application was postponed to early 2025 to allow further work on the proposals to "provide further clarity" for the planning committee.
+In May 2025, a short-term extension was agreed between the club and Firoka Group to allow them to play at the Kassam Stadium up to 2028, conditional on planning permission for the proposed new stadium being granted.
+On 14 August, Cherwell District Council granted planning permission for the new stadium, subject to approval by the Secretary of State for Housing, Communities and Local Government.

 Records

 The attendance record at the Kassam Stadium is 12,243.
 This was for Oxford's final match of the 2005–06 League Two season, a 3–2 defeat by Leyton Orient that sealed their relegation from the Football League.
 It beat the previous record of 12,177 for a 3–0 League Cup defeat by Aston Villa on 6 November 2002.
 During the summer of 2006, Oxford United hosted Manchester United in a friendly game that attracted 11,463 people, and on Boxing Day, 2006, the ground held a Conference Premier record attendance of 11,065 for the 0–0 draw against Woking.
 This was surpassed during the play-off 2nd leg on 3 May 2010, where the attendance was 11,963 for the visit of Rushden & Diamonds.
 In January 2016, a crowd of 11,673 watched a 3–2 FA Cup win against Swansea City, which was the biggest home gate for almost four years.

 In June 2006, Sir Elton John played a concert to a crowd of around 16,500.

 In 2006–07, when Oxford led the Conference National for most of the season before being overhauled by Dagenham & Redbridge and then being eliminated from the playoffs by Exeter City, the average attendance at the Kassam Stadium was 6,332.
 However, with Oxford's worse form in 2007–08 the average attendance slumped sharply to 4,728.
 Despite Oxford once again finishing mid-table in 2008–09 attendances rose marginally and the average attendance of that campaign was 4,879.
 Promotion back to the Football League was achieved via the playoffs in 2009–10, during which Oxford's average attendance enjoyed a dramatic rise and narrowly exceeded the 6,000 mark.